aldro61/kover/doc_input_formats.md

 | ...      | ... |
 |GenomeID_m| FASTA_Path_m|

-**Please make sure that the genome identifiers in the k-mer matrix match the ones in the metadata.*
+**Please make sure that the genome identifiers in the TSV file match the ones in the metadata.*

 ### K-mer matrix